Mangesh-Bhattacharya/SPR888-Project/README.md

 ## Security & Privacy

-- **Do not** paste real API keys into README/issues or commit them to the repo.
+- **Do not** paste genuine API keys into README/issues or commit them to the repo.
 - Add `.env` (and any file containing secrets) to `.gitignore`.
-- Verify that IoCs you test are safe to query per your organization’s policies.
+- Verify that the IoCs you test are safe to query per your organization’s policies.
 - Be mindful of **PII** or sensitive logs if you add custom datasets.

 ---